 - Literature events and projects.

-Projects must fulfil all the requirements below to be eligible for grant support:
+Projects must take place after a specified time and fulfil all of the following requirements to be eligible for grant support:

 - Result in a tangible public outcome, and